 Edited by Christina Swords, Ph.D.

 What is Noom?
-This is a review of Noom.
-Often referred to as “Weight Watchers for millennials”, this company is a personalized nutrition app that helps individuals form healthier habits.
-The company was founded in 2008 by Artem Petakov and Saeju Jeong, and launched as an app in 2016.
+Often referred to as “Weight Watchers for millennials,” this company is a personalized nutrition program that helps individuals form healthier habits.
+It was founded in 2008 by Artem Petakov and Saeju Jeong and launched as an app in 2016.

-In just one app, users have eating plans from registered dietitians, along with access to personal trainers, workouts, recipes, and support.
-The aim for most users is to lose weight, form healthy eating habits, reduce chronic health problems, and reverse diseases such as type 2 diabetes.
+In just one app, users have access to eating plans from registered dietitians and personal trainers, workouts, recipes, and support.
+Most users aim to lose weight, form healthy eating habits, reduce chronic health problems, and reverse diseases such as type 2 diabetes.

-The Noom program has received a lot of attention, in addition to receiving recognition from the Centers for Disease Control and Prevention (CDC).
+The Noom weight-loss program has received a lot of attention and recognition from the Centers for Disease Control and Prevention (CDC).
 This fast-growing company quadrupled its revenue to $237 million in 2020 alone.

 A Brief Dive Into Hunger